hobyst/flmidi-kompletekontrol/docs/user/installation.rst

    .. note::
-      These ports have nothing to do with the internal/virtual MIDI ports FL Studio uses to route MIDI between plugins.
+      These ports have nothing to do with the internal/virtual MIDI ports FL Studio uses to route MIDI between plugin.

    .. warning::
       **The port number you assign to the DAW control surface cannot be shared with any other